 As long as a transaction is unconfirmed, it is pending and can be forged.
 When a transaction is confirmed, it is set in stone.
 It is no longer forgeable, it can‘t be reversed, it is part of an immutable record of historical transactions: of the so-called blockchain.

 Only miners can confirm transactions.
 This is their job in a cryptocurrency-network.
 They take transactions, stamp them as legit and spread them in the network.
 After a transaction is confirmed by a miner, every node has to add it to its database.
 It has become part of the blockchain.

 For this job, the miners get rewarded with a token of the cryptocurrency, for example with Bitcoins.
-Since the miner‘s activity is the single most important part of cryptocurrency-system we should stay for a moment and take a deeper look on it.
+Since the miner‘s activity is the single most important part of the cryptocurrency-system we should stay for a moment and take a deeper look at it.

 Principally everybody can be a miner.
 Since a decentralized network has no authority to delegate this task, a cryptocurrency needs some kind of mechanism to prevent one ruling party from abusing it.
 Imagine someone creates thousands of peers and spreads forged transactions.
 The system would break immediately.

 So, Satoshi set the rule that the miners need to invest some work of their computers to qualify for this task.
 In fact, they have to find a hash – a product of a cryptographic function – that connects the new block with its predecessor.
 This is called the Proof-of-Work.
 In Bitcoin, it is based on the SHA 256 Hash algorithm.

 Image Credit: https://privacycanada.net